Rollyn Bornhorst, CD(DONA)

 Babies have shorter hospital stays and fewer admissions to special care nurseries.

 As a doula, I will meet with you and your partner to discuss your hopes and concerns for your birth.
 I will help you identify what's important to you in your birth experience and I will work cooperatively within your birth team to help you realize your goals.
-I typically meet with you and your partner two times before the birth.
-I also prefer to accompany you to one prenatal visit to become familiar with your provider if I have not worked with them previously.
-I then provide continuous support throughout your labor, birth and immediate postpartum period.
-Finally, I will meet with you at least one time after your baby is born to process your birth experience together and admire your newest family member!
+I typically meet with you and your partner 1-2 times in person before the birth.
+I provide continuous support throughout your labor, birth and immediate postpartum period.
+Finally, I will meet with you at least one time after your baby is born to process your birth experience together, connect you to any needed postpartum support resources, and admire your newest family member!